As You Were

 Which was a bit insulting, but she got the point.
 She could be a little shirty when it came to being left behind.
 Could he blame her?
 She had been so peripheral before.
 He wouldn't have even taken her to the Department of Mysteries if she hadn't insisted then, too.
 She had to fight for every concession.
 She had to constantly prove her right to be present, and she didn't feel like anyone else had to do that.

-Or maybe that was just her own insecurities talking.
+Or was that just her own insecurities talking?
 Well, whatever it was, she didn't like the idea of Harry buggering off by himself with nothing but the Cloak for company.

 She took a breath and tried to match his reasonableness.
 "I get that, but if you find trouble—"

-The clatter that came from the stairs in the middle of her sentence about made her jump out of her skin.
+Right in the middle of her sentence a clatter came from the stairs that about made her jump out of her skin.